Are Your Teenager’s Eating Patterns Causing You Concern?

 What’s going on for your child is not about guilt or shame or blame.
 It’s about seeing the reality of the problem and addressing the issues that are causing your teen to abuse food.
 Your teen is not eating in a normal way and something is wrong, but that doesn’t automatically make you a bad parent.
 Alternatively, seeking help for your child indicates that you care and want to help your child get better.
 There are many emotions and situations that can lead to eating issues.
 What’s important now is that your teenager gets the help he or she needs to sort through deeper issues before behavioral patterns become more entrenched.
 With help, your teen can develop a healthier relationship with food and be a happier and more balanced person now and throughout life.

-We encourage you to schedule a referral assessment with a BPS therapist, trained by BPS Director Dr. Jan Hittelman.
+We encourage you to schedule a increase the likelihood of a good fit, BPS offers an online therapist directory with a BPS therapist, trained by BPS Director Dr. Jan Hittelman.
 We will work with you to determine what your teen’s specific issues are and to ensure a good match between your teenager and a BPS therapist in terms of personality, style and expertise.

 You can also check out our free, online therapist directory, which will match your teen with a therapist who has expertise working with adolescent eating issues.